 evaluate this to 10 / 2

-So both miss some optimizations, and the only way to cover them all is to
+.
+So both miss some optimizations, and the only way to cover them all is to call the function repeatedly until a fixpoint value emerges.

 Here’s an implementation style that allows writing the three passes separately, and then fuse them into a single traversal.

-Here, each sub-pass, instead of being directly recursive, relies on open
+Here, each sub-pass, instead of being directly recursive, relies on open recursion.
+Each takes two parameters: first_pass

 and next_pass

-the patterns in the pass match, then it delegates the work to the next_pass
+.
+If none of the patterns in the pass match, then it delegates the work to the next_pass

 , to re-start the pipeline.

 The sub-passes are combined as follows.
-Each consecutive pass is the next one’s
+Each consecutive pass is the next one’s next_pass

 argument, ending with map pass

+which ties the first recursive knot.
 The combined pass is also recursively passed to each function as the first_pass

 parameter, tying the second recursive knot.